 Anchorage, AK receives 78/100 for its livability score; this results in a ranking of #5 in Alaska and #2,153 in the USA.
 Clearly, Anchorage is doing something right, as this score ranks well above the average of most cities.
 Anchorage also ranks in the top 10 percent of all cities, which is no small feat!
 If we probe a little deeper into each category within the livability score, we see that Anchorage has higher than average grades for the following: education (B-), employment (A+) and housing (A+).
 There is at least one category that does not have great scores in Anchorage.
 The following was graded with a discouraging score: crime (F) and cost of living (F).

 Conveniently located amenities and interesting attractions are a great way to continuously enjoy Anchorage on a regular basis.
-Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants and coffee shops.
-Here are some of the more popular things to do in Anchorage: Anchorage Museum at Rasmuson Center, Alaska Native Heritage Center, and Tony Knowles Coastal Trail.
+Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants, bars, coffee shops and exciting entertainment options.
+Some of the more notable entertainment options include: Anchorage Museum at Rasmuson Center, Alaska Native Heritage Center, and Tony Knowles Coastal Trail.